itdxer/neupy/site/docs/layers/debug.rst

 This function will pop-up PDF file with graph that defines all layers and relations between them.
 In addition it shows input and output shape per each layer.

-Also you can save it in separate file if you need.
+Instead of showing pop-up preview we can simply save it in separate file.

 .. code-block:: python